 The Local Rating List

 The Local Rating List shows the rateable value of each property in the Vale of White Horse and is available for inspection at the Council Offices and the Valuation Office Agency Offices in Oxford.
-The has the 2000, 2005 and the 2010 rating lists available on its website.
+The V has the 2005, 2010 and 2017 rating lists available on its website.

 How to query your rateable value